-From 1 August 2019, the best way to access NHS urgent care services will be to contact your GP practice or local pharmacy, or call NHS 111 when they are closed.
+The best way to access NHS urgent care services is to contact your GP practice or local pharmacy, or call NHS 111 when they are closed.

 Urgent care is for minor injuries or illnesses which need medical attention the same day, but are not serious enough for the Emergency Department.